-Handwriting can be affected by a number of factors including health, age, intoxication, fatigue and therefore it is essential for me to know whether any of these are relevant to the individuals concerned.
+Handwriting can be affected by a number of factors including health, age, intoxication, fatigue and therefore it is essential for us to know whether any of these are relevant to the individuals concerned.

-In order to carry out an effective comparison, I require suitable specimen handwriting - this will be examples of writing from any individual you wish to identify or exclude as having written the document in question.
+In order to carry out an effective comparison, we require suitable specimen handwriting - examples of writing from any individual you wish to identify or exclude as having written the document in question.
 These documents can include a mixture of originals and copies.

 A handwriting comparison can only be carried out with like-for-like material.
 That is, cursive (joined up) writing can only be compared with other cursive writing, whilst block capital writing is only comparable with other examples of block capitals.

 Ideally specimens must have been written on different occasions so that the variation within the individual's writing can be assessed.
 It is also useful if they are contemporaneous with the document in question (written at the same time).
 If not, it would be useful to see examples from before AND after the date of the document in question.
 Handwriting from 30 years ago is not the ideal specimen for comparison with a document written recently.

 In the case of joint instructions it is desirable that all parties involved agree the authorship of any documents submitted for use as specimens.